 What Is Umbrella Insurance?

-Whether you’re found at-fault for a multi-vehicle crash on the interstate, or if a guest should slip and fall down the icy steps outside your home — the added coverage in an umbrella policy can kick in and help to cover any remaining costs should the liability limits on your underlying car or homeowners max out.
+Whether you’re found at fault for a multi-vehicle crash on the interstate, or a guest slips and falls down the icy steps outside your home — the added coverage in an umbrella policy can kick in and help cover any remaining costs should the liability limits on your underlying car or homeowners max out.

 You or a family member accidentally injure someone

 Suppose your dog darts out the front door and jumps in front of a cyclist, resulting in a multi-vehicle crash with serious injuries.
 After your homeowners liability coverage pays out to its limit, your umbrella insurance will then kick in to help cover expensive repairs, costly medical bills and other covered expenses.

 As a board member, you’re found liable for a decision you made

 Although the terms of your service can impact liability, volunteer board members may be able to use their personal umbrella coverage to help protect their savings, if found liable in a court of law.
 Be sure to review your liability policy with your agent to understand how and when your coverage can help.

 Your spouse hits the gas instead of the brakes